What should I list my home for?

 What to expect at the Closing

 The closing is a formal process where all parties sign all of the necessary paperwork needed to complete the transaction.
 Title to the property is transferred from you to the buyer.
 The buyer receives the house-keys and you receive payment for the house!
-The amount credited to you, as outlined on the HUD Settlement Statement.
+The amount credited to you, as outlined on the Closing Settlement Statement.
 Deeds, loan papers and other documents are prepared, signed and ultimately filed with local county recorder’s office.